EonTAS/ppc-emulator/README.md

 3) as a visitor i want to be able to learn a little about how low level operations work through stepping through code line by line

+4) as a user i want to be able to watch how memory and registers update as the code is run

 # Features :

 1) Memory Start